-Our consumer resource section is designed to offer assistance to the public when seeking treatment.
+Our Consumer Resources section is designed to offer assistance to the public in learning about addiction and when seeking treatment.
 The National Association is continually developing our resources and we ask that you check back for updates.

 Before Seeking Treatment